-where to buy accutane Move the phone around to locate a property
+where can i buy prednisone for my dog Move the phone around to locate a property

 The processing power of handsets has risen dramatically and 1ghz is the current sweet spot.
 That processing power allows modern smartphones to offer augmented reality in the palm of your hand and real estate is one of those ideal applications for the technology.